Pim Bouwman

-Pim Bouwman (born 30 January 1991) is a Dutch professional footballer who plays a midfielder for Cappellen.
+Pim Bouwman (born 30 January 1991) is a Dutch professional footballer who plays a midfielder.

 Club career

 Born in Oost-Souburg, he made his senior debut for NAC during the 2010–11 season.
 He moved to Finnish club Inter Turku in January 2012.

 He left Enosis Neon Paralimni after the club was relegated and subsequently moved to Ermis Aradippou in July 2016.

 Bouwman signed with Cappellen on 17 December 2018.
 In July 2019, Bouwman returned to Cyprus and joined Othellos Athienou FC.
 He returned to Cappellen after one season.
 On 22 March 2021, he agreed on a contract with RKSV Halsteren in the Hoofdklasse, joining them ahead of the 2021–22 season.
+He left Halsteren by mutual consent in February 2023.